umalabs/ibe/docs/CRYPTOGRAPHY.md

 end box

 note across: The request from the Client to the RS for encrypting the Content Encryption Key is authorized using JWT.
-The response includes the Identity nonce, Identity IV, Content Encryption Key ciphertext, and Identity AAD tag.
+The response includes the Identity nonce, Identity IV, Content Encryption Key ciphertext, and Identity AAD tag. note over IdentityAADMetadata: The AAD may include additional information, typically the URL of the RS.

 Masterkey -> HKDF: Master Key